meteor/meteor/content/testing.md

 An integration test is a test that crosses module boundaries.
 In the simplest case, this simply means something very similar to a unit test, where you perform your isolation around multiple modules, creating a non-singular "system under test".

-Although conceptually different to unit tests, such tests typically do not need to be run any differently to unit tests and can use the same `meteor test` mode and isolation infrastructure as we use for unit tests.
+Although conceptually different to unit tests, such tests typically do not need to be run any differently to unit tests and can use the same [`meteor test` mode](#running-unit-tests) and [isolation techniques](#meteor-specific-isolation) as we use for unit tests.

 However, an integration test that crosses the client-server boundary of a Meteor application (where the modules under test cross that boundary) requires a different testing infrastructure, namely Meteor's "full app" testing mode.